frandallfarmer/neohabitat/docs/getting_started.md

 If all goes well, you'll be brought to the first Habitat screen.
 If so, congratulations!

-Step 8 - Build Neohabitat locally to enable IDE integration
+Step 8 - Build Neohabitat Locally to Enable IDE Integration
 -----------------------------------------------------------

 The Neohabitat build scripting will install necessary dependency JARs that are not present in Maven Central; to enable IDE support, simply run a local build: